 Sure, I'd rather have the Xbox Series X's higher internal storage and 4K gaming, but after I tried to watch a 4K Blu-ray of Spider-Man: No Way Home on Microsoft's console, I've realized I didn't make the most informed buying decision.
 So if you're one of the prospective console shoppers, and thinking about PS5 vs PS5 digital edition or Xbox Series X vs Xbox Series S, let me introduce one element you might not have thought about — optical media.

 And, yes, as the world of physical media slowly gets replaced by streaming, this may not be a huge deal to you.
 But it's enough of a concern that I'm actually looking into standalone Blu-ray players.

-The PS5 and Xbox Series X's Dolby Vision is flawed
+The PS5 and Xbox Series X's Dolby Vision issues

-Dolby Vision, one of the top and widely-accepted video standards in home entertainment, is only kinda there on both the PS5 and Xbox Series X. I say "kinda" because folks watching the Marvel movies in order on Disney Plus or streaming the latest Netflix Original series — which stream in pristine Dolby Vision — will likely have no idea why i'm upset.
+Dolby Vision, one of the top and widely-accepted video standards in home entertainment, is only kinda there on Xbox Series X. I say "kinda" because folks watching the Marvel movies in order on Disney Plus or streaming the latest Netflix Original series on the Xbox Series X — which stream in pristine Dolby Vision — will likely have no idea why i'm upset.

 That's because streaming apps are the only way to watch something in Dolby Vision on one of these consoles.
 Those consoles only have regular ol' HDR for optical media, which isn't bad, but it's below the established standards.